The Night the Sea Moved — Modern Paraphrase | fresh.bible

 The Lord told Moses:

-"Tell the people of Israel to turn back and set up camp in front of Pi-hahiroth, between Migdol and the sea, facing -zephon.
-Camp right there by the water. will look at this and say, 'They're lost.
+"Tell the people of Israel to turn back and set up camp in front of Pi-hahiroth, between Migdol and the sea, facing Baal-zephon.
+Camp right there by the water.
+Pharaoh will look at this and say, 'They're lost.
 The wilderness has trapped them.'
-And I will harden heart so that he pursues them — and I will get over and his entire army.
-And will know that I am the Lord."
+And I will harden Pharaoh's heart so that he pursues them — and I will get glory over Pharaoh and his entire army.
+And Egypt will know that I am the Lord."

 And Moses did exactly that.